libretro/mupen64plus-libretro-nx/README.md

 Cheats

-Windows, and Intel x86 (32-bit) machines.
-I don't own those types of systems so I can't test them, although 32-bit support should be quite simple (Windows not so much).
+Windows, Android, iOS.
+I don't have those types of systems so I can't test them.
+I am more than willing to accept pull requests however.

 #### Acknowledgments